Principal listing and maintenance requirements and procedures

 These restrictions do not apply to:

 Corporate governance.
 The Main Board Listing Rules have various chapters dedicated to corporate governance issues.
 These cover various topics, including notifiable transactions, connected transactions, board composition and committee structure, review by auditors and retention of external compliance advisers.
-See Section 5 below for further information.
+See the section entitled Corporate governance for further information.

 Board and executive management requirements.
 Each issuer must appoint at least three independent non-executive directors (INED), which represents at least one-third of the board before listing and at least one INED who has appropriate accounting or professional qualification.
 A listing applicant with a single gender board must appoint at least one director of a different gender before listing.